HeidelTime/heideltime/doc/readme.txt

 HeidelTime was the best system for the extraction and normalization of English temporal expressions from documents in the TempEval-2 challenge in 2010.
-Furthermore, it is evaluated on several additional corpora, as described in our paper "Multilingual Cross-domain Temporal Tagging" (http://www.springerlink.com/content/64767752451075k8/).
+Furthermore, it is evaluated on several additional corpora, as described in our papers, e.g., in "Multilingual Cross-domain Temporal Tagging" (http://www.springerlink.com/content/64767752451075k8/).
 In TempEval-3, HeidelTime achieved the best results for the combination of extraction and normalization for English and Spanish.
 In the EVENTI competition of EVALITA 2014, HeidelTime (version 1.8) achieved the best results for Italian temporal tagging.

 HeidelTime with resources for several languages is one component of our UIMA HeidelTime kit.
 - German